Texas GOP leaders enter custody battle over child’s gender

 The Associated Press is not naming the 7-year-old to protect the child's privacy.

 Gov. Greg Abbott tweeted Wednesday evening that the attorney general's office and Texas Department of Family and Protective Services were looking into "the matter" of the child.
-And on Thursday, Attorney General Ken Paxton said he was asking Family and Protective Services to investigate for possible child abuse.
+And on Thursday, Attorney General Ken Paxton said he was asking Family and Protective Services to investigate the mother for possible child abuse, citing "public reports" in a letter that alleges she is "forcing" the child to transition to a girl.

 However, Judge Kim Cooks in Dallas said Thursday during a hearing that the court noted no abuse, neglect or family violence in the case.
 She said the parents would continue to share custody and would make joint decisions about the child.